javajosh/simpatico/kata/literate-markdown.md

 Inline HTML renders fine, but authoring is poor (code completion sometimes works; syntax highlighting is inconsistent.)

+# Literate Markdown
+Literate Markdown is dialect of markdown that allows you to embed code snippets in your markdown that execute when the html is rendered.
+This is a great way to write documentation that is both human and machine-readable.
+The reflector uses this technique to serve up the documentation for simpatico.

+## How it works
+  1. On the server, in [reflector](/reflector.md) markdown is converted to html and javascript using a custom showdown extension.
+  2. The html is served to the client.
+  3. The client both displays and executes the javascript in the html.
+  4. The javascript is written in an `assert` style that throws exceptions when it fails.
+  5. Another library, [testable](/testable.js) catches these exceptions and displays them in the browser using background and favicon colors.

+Literate Markdown adds extra support for JavaScript code execution:
+  1. custom head
+  2. add default imports to executed code snippets (which can be overridden by your own imports)
+  3. add syntax highlighting to displayed code snippets with [highlight.js](https://highlightjs.readthedocs.io/en/latest/readme.html#basic-usage).

-## Idea
+## Concerns

-One interesting idea is to modify showdown (with an extension) to generate an inline script tag in addition to the source render div.
-In this way our scripts will always execute.
-(I did this and the first example is [combine2.md](/combine2.md))

-## Thoughts on using markdown so far
-   - Highlight JS is large (~150KB minified) and does not support [line numbers](https://highlightjs.readthedocs.io/en/latest/line-numbers.html)
+  - The highlight library is shipped to the client is large (~150KB minified) and does not support [line numbers](https://highlightjs.readthedocs.io/en/latest/line-numbers.html)
   - The line numbers in browser errors no longer line up exactly like they do in raw HTML.
-   - Instead of splitting the head off using `^<` I split by checking for `</head>` and taking all lines above.
+  - The markdown processing requires another 150KB library (showdown.js) ton the server, plus non-trivial code in reflector.js.
+  - It is a great nutshell example of the siren allure of using markdown for everything - but that's 300KB of complexity for functionality you get for 0 with F12!